dbt-labs/metricflow/README.md

 ## License

-MetricFlow is open source software.
-The project relies on several licenses including AGPL-3.0-or-later and Apache (specified at folder level).
+MetricFlow is source-available software.

+Version 0 to 0.140.0 was covered by the Affero GPL license.
+Version 0.150.0 and greater is covered by the BSL license..

 MetricFlow is built by [dbt Labs](https://www.getdbt.com/).